 You may have applied for a temporary or residence visa.
-Months later you received a letter from your immigration officer.
-He or she was asking you to provide some more information.
+Months later, you received a letter from your immigration officer.
+Your officer had some concern about your application and they are asking you to provide some more information.

 Immigration New Zealand is forbidden from denying a visa application upon uncovering any potentially prejudicial information.
 The PPI Letter does NOT mean that a visa application has been denied yet, but that the Immigration New Zealand holds specific concerns regarding the application.

 Hence, PPI Letters are issued for Immigration New Zealand to comply with its requirement for “fairness" and "natural justice.”
 It means an applicant should be granted an opportunity to address any potential problems or concerns regarding their visa application.

 However the exercise of this "fairness" and "natural justice" can be applied differently whether you are currently located in New Zealand or offshore.

 PPI is defined as any information, data or material which may adversely affect the outcome of the lodged visa application.

 PPI is defined as any material, data, or information that:

 was not obtained directly from the applicant or their representative, and;

 may adversely affect the outcome of the application, and;